So, is it the capital or not?

 The MC Escher Collection, in Het Palais, was a revelation as I only ever thought of him as the clever-clogs behind never-ending stairways with small people disappearing for all eternity up their own backsides.
 He was also a great graphic artist of landscapes and nature too.

-The Gemeentemuseum is worth seeing, if only for the building.
+The Gemeentemuseum is worth seeing, if only for the building (and the spider).
 It looks as if it could have been designed by Mondrian, but it wasn’t.
 However it does contain a lot of his early paintings.
 Unfortunately the clean modernist exterior of the gallery totally belies a confounding, complex and labyrinthine interior.
 Indeed after getting lost several times in dark corridors and back passages I began to feel as if I was disappearing up one of MC Escher’s eternal backsides.

 There are very nice cakes in the café though, if you ever find it.